Mylaur5/theater-tracker/README.md

 # You can preview the production build with:
 npm run preview
 ```

+## Auto-updates from GitHub Actions
+Season Data scraping script is run when pushing on the main branch or on the 1st of every month.

 ### Contributing
 If you would like to contribute to this project, please follow these steps: